pydicom/pydicom/docs/pydicom_user_guide.rst

 Dataset
 =======

-Dataset is the base object in pydicom's object model.
-The relationship between Dataset and other objects is:

-Dataset (derived from python's `dict`)
-   ---> contains DataElement instances
-      --> the value of the data element can be one of:
-           * a regular value like a number, string, etc.
-           * a list of regular values (e.g. a 3-D coordinate)
-           * a Sequence instance
-              --> a Sequence is a list of Datasets (and so we come full circle)

-Dataset is the main object you will work with directly.
+``Dataset`` is the main object you will work with directly.
 Dataset is derived from python's ``dict``, so it inherits (and overrides some of) the methods of ``dict``.
 In other words it is a collection of key:value pairs, where the key value is the DICOM (group,element) tag (as a Tag object,